 The financial statements comprise the statement of profit or loss and other comprehensive income, the statement of financial position, the statement of changes in equity, statement of cash flows and the notes.

-The financial statements have been prepared in accordance with the assumption of going concern and items in the financial statements are measured at historical cost, except for financial assets and derivative financial instruments measured at fair value.
+The financial statements have been prepared in accordance with the assumption of going concern and items in the financial statements are measured at historical cost, except for financial assets measured at fair value.

 The financial statements are presented in Naira, which is the Bank's presentation currency.
-The figures shown in the financial statements are stated in millions Naira unless otherwise stated.
+The figures shown in the financial statements are stated in Naira millions unless otherwise stated.